Step 1. Prepare Your Code for Submission

 Make sure to use the long SHA (about 20+ digits/letters), not the short one (less than 10 digits)!
 If you use the short SHA, the submission script may work, but the actual scraping script in the background likely will not.
 This will make it appear as though you hadn't submitted the assignment, which would be pretty bad.

-When you submit your assignments, our script will perform a few quick checks to make sure your submission is valid.
+When you submit your assignments, make sure to click on the "Check My Submission" button.
+Our script will perform a few quick checks to make sure your submission is valid.
 For instance, it will alert you to (some) missing files, and might also catch some compilation errors.
 (Of course, it cannot read your

 README.txt, so if compilation requires special instructions, it will not follow those.)
 You can resubmit as often as you want -- we will grade the submission with the most recently submitted SHA.